gohyperr/hecs/packages/hecs-plugin-core/README.md

 # Hecs Plugin Core

-| Note: this package is WIP, not published to NPM or ready for use

-This is a plugin for Hecs that adds a bunch of core components and types to the ECS.
-It is used by `hecs-plugin-three` and `hecs-plugin-physx` to provide some common components shared between them.
+A plugin for Hecs for that adds scene hierarchy and some other common components and types.
+It is used by `hecs-plugin-three` and `hecs-plugin-physx`.

 ---

 ## Usage

-Add the plugin to your plugin list when creating a World:
+1. Add the plugin to your plugin list when creating a World

 ```js
 import { World } from 'hecs'